maximus-powers/the-daily-byte/readme.md

 **AI-Powered Podcast**: A janky feature where an llm writes a podcast script from todays news.

-**Dall-E 3 Imagery**: The Daily Byte generates one image per day to go alongside the top news story.
+**Dall-E 3 Imagery**: The Daily Byte generates one image everyday to go alongside the top news story.

 ---